ManukMinasyan/Conways-Game-Of-Life/README.md

-# Conway-s-Game-of-Life
-John Conway's Game of Life
+# John Conway's Game of Life
 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.

 - [Demo](https://manukminasyan.github.io/Conway-s-Game-of-Life/)